 Even remotely, you can take advantage of this data by building a slide deck for everyone to review while the group meeting is going on.
 This is especially handy if you are going to talk about anything numbers heavy, like growth stats.

 We hope this post has been helpful.
 Be sure to check back next Thursday for our latest hack.
-In no time at all, you’ll be learning every trick we know for using remote workers to grow your business at rapid-fire speeds.
+In no time at all, you’ll be learning every trick we know for using remote freelancers to grow your business at rapid-fire speeds.

 Emily Bell has worked in digital marketing for seven years, tackling projects for a wide variety of tech and PR companies, as well as a few of Amazon’s top third-party sellers.
 Her work has appeared in Entrepreneur, Influencive, Addicted2Success, Forbes, and around the web.